This mode changes the default VG power settings to 3 hours after engine shutoff.

 When in Vehicle Battery Conservation Mode, Gateway functionality including WiFi hotspot connectivity and camera video retrieval will not be available.
 The Gateway will wake when vehicle motion resumes, resulting in reduced GPS tracking accuracy at the beginning of a trip.

-Battery Conservation Mode can be enabled by the following Settings > General > Vehicle Battery Conservation Mode
+Battery Conservation Mode can be enabled by the following Settings >Configuration > Vehicle Battery Conservation Mode

 This setting is only recommended for vehicles that are used infrequently and are susceptible to battery depletion.
 If an organization is subject to the ELD mandate, this feature SHOULD NOT be used.